graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ### The __Type Type

-`__Type` is at the core of the type introspection system, it represents all types in the system: both named types and type modifiers.

-Type modifiers, which are used to modify a referenced type (`ofType: __Type`), are how we represent lists, non-nullable types, and the combinations thereof.
+`__Type` is at the core of the type introspection system, it represents all types in the system: both named types (e.g. Scalars and Object types) and type modifiers.
+Type modifiers are used to modify a referenced type (`ofType: __Type`) to represent lists, non-nullable types, and the combinations thereof.

 ### Type Kinds